Moving Forward, Living with HIV: Considering Education or Training

 Also, it is a good idea to explore what potential work settings or activities you enjoy:

-• Do you like working with people or animals?
+• Do you like working with people or animals, or do you prefer to work by yourself?

-• Do you like working in an office or maybe you want to work outdoors?
+• Do you like working in an office, from home, or outdoors?

 • Do you like to coordinate events or conferences?